vgnshiyer/dasshh/README.md

 ***An AI Agent on your terminal, to preserve your brain juice.***

-Dasshh is a terminal-based AI agent that allows you to interact with your computer using natural language.
+Dasshh is a tui built with [textual](https://textual.textualize.io/) that allows you to interact with your computer using natural language.

 </div>